GSA/cto-website/_guides/agile_investment_overview.md

   alt="List of steps in the agile approach: Concept, Discovery, Proof of Concept, Prototype, and Scale" class="guide-image guide-image-half">

-What is the Agile Investment process?
+What is the Agile Investment Process?

 * All projects derive from approved business concepts
 * All projects engage the right resources for success